cvanloo/blog/README.md

 Needed packages:

-These are the packages names on Gentoo, but you should find them in your distro's repo too.
+These are the package names on Gentoo, but you should find them in your distro's repo too.

 * app-emulation/docker
 * app-emulation/docker-compose